Serapion-GmbH/claire-documentation/content/overview.md

 ### 2. Education & Training
 **Problem:** Traditional education methods can lack personalization and interaction, leading to reduced engagement and retention.
-**Solution:** Nova enables the development of interactive educational tools, such as AI tutors or learning assistants, that provide personalized feedback, answer student queries in real-time, and deliver interactive quizzes and learning modules.
+**Solution:** Claire enables the development of interactive educational tools, such as AI tutors or learning assistants, that provide personalized feedback, answer student queries in real-time, and deliver interactive quizzes and learning modules.
 This enhances the learning experience by offering personalized and adaptive content.
 **Key Benefits:**
 - Personalized learning paths based on student performance
 - Real-time feedback and support for learners